What if your client won't pay? A lawyer's guide for freelancers

 As a freelancer, taking legal action against a non-paying client can be a daunting prospect, but you shouldn’t be put off – you deserve to be paid for all of the work you do.

-You may be able to recover a debt easily if it’s a trade debt with little dispute of fact or evidence outside of court, but you may occasionally be left with no other option than to escalate the situation and take legal action.
+You may be able to recover a debt without going to court if it’s a trade debt with little dispute of fact or evidence, but you may occasionally be left with no other option than to escalate the situation and take legal action.

 Depending on the value of the claim, the first thing you have to do is choose which court to start proceedings in.
-It’s important to choose the correct court and this can vary depending on where in the country you live:
+It’s important to choose the correct court and this can vary depending on where you live:

 England and Wales